mwenge/iridisalpha/README.md

 You can play Iridis Alpha in your browser at https://iridisalpha.xyz.
 (Ctrl key is 'Fire', Arrow Keys to move.)

 ## Current Status
 The game compiles and plays.
 Character set and sprite data has been separated out and commented.
-Because there is some much character and sprite data and Iridis Alpha contains two sub games, it was necessary to use a compressor ([Exomizser]) to produce the final binary.
+Because there is so much character and sprite data, and because Iridis Alpha contains two sub games, it was necessary to use a compressor ([Exomizser]) to produce the final binary.

 Labelling the game logic is still in progress.